-The Montessori Elementary classroom is a resource center to be used by the student/scientist to research any field of knowledge.
+The Montessori Lower Elementary classroom is a resource center to be used by the student/scientist to research any field of knowledge.
 Our goal is to inspire students and to encourage creative exploration.
-Montessori teachers provide a rich and diverse assortment of experiments, concrete manipulative activities, and ample time and tools to research topics that students want to explore at deeper levels.

-Our cultural lessons integrate history, geography and science.
-Children are introduced to the whole universe through the First Great Lesson which leads to studies in astrophysics, astronomy, and chemistry.
+Lower Elementary cultural lessons integrate history, geography and science.
+Children are introduced to the whole universe through the First Great Lesson,which leads to studies in astrophysics, astronomy and chemistry.
 Further impressionistic lessons lead students through the coming of life on Earth, the arrival of humans and the development of mathematics and language.
 Receiving this information through a sequenced, historical perspective provides a solid framework on which future knowledge can be built.
 This work enhances the child’s sense of place in the world and awareness of the interconnectedness of all things.

-In multi-age classrooms, WMS students enjoy the opportunity to move at their own pace.
-Students continue to benefit from the many levels of ability and interest in each room.
+In a multi-age classroom, students continue to benefit from the many levels of ability and interest amongst their classmates.
 Children of diverse skills and ages are able to assume the role of teacher or learner, leader or follower depending on their level of mastery.
-Students spend as much time as they need to gain mastery in a given area.
-Since students are accountable for working in all subject areas, they eventually come to develop mature time management and organizational skills.
+WMS students enjoy the opportunity to move at their own pace and spend time to gain mastery in a given area.
+Time management and organization skills continue to develop throughout their elementary years.